kaiiyingg/Personalized-Tech-News-Digest/README.md

 ## Overview

 In today's fast-paced tech landscape, information overload is a significant challenge for learners and professionals alike.
-The **Learning Stream: Your Personalized Tech Digest** is a cloud-native web application designed to combat this by providing a centralized, customizable, and intelligent feed of the latest tech news and learning resources tailored specifically to your interests.
+The **TechPulse: Your personalised tech news digest** is a cloud-native web application designed to combat this by providing a centralized, customizable, and intelligent feed of the latest tech news and learning resources tailored specifically to your interests.

 This project empowers users to define their preferred content sources – such as RSS feeds from leading tech blogs, news sites, and even specific subreddits.
 Behind the scenes, an asynchronous, event-driven pipeline leverages **AWS Lambda** and **SQS** to ingest and process new content, ensuring a continuous flow of information without overwhelming the user.
 The core Flask API, containerized with **Docker** and deployed via **AWS Elastic Beanstalk**, serves the personalized digest, which is dynamically filtered based on user-defined interests stored securely in **AWS RDS (PostgreSQL)**.